kachurovskiy/megaels/README.md

 **This software and instructions are provided as is, without warranty of any kind.
 This is a hobby project.
 Using this might damage your equipment, cause injury or death.
 Use at your own risk.
 Original author didn't state the lisence for the code so it remains unknown.**

-While the PCB is confirmed to work overall, it's very early days for this project and don't expect an easy ride if you go for it.

 # MegaEls

 Metal lathe electronic lead screw project built on top of Russian-speaking [DigitalFeed ELS system by Oleg A. and contributors from ChipMaker.ru](https://www.chipmaker.ru/topic/118083/).